-In collaboration with the Lewa Wildlife Conservancy, HONEYGUIDE is introducing the Young Conservationist Internship program in Kenya.
-The program is a two-week conservation education internship intending to bring creative, passionate, young adventurers to the front lines of wildlife conservation in Africa.
+In collaboration with the Lewa Wildlife Conservancy, HONEYGUIDE is introducing the Young Conservationists — a two-week conservation leadership program bringing creative, passionate, young adventurers to the front lines of community-based wildlife conservation in Africa.
+The goal is to connect students to the land, its inhabitants, and the wildlife, while providing them with skills that will help them become conservation leaders.

 Everyday the students will engage in various projects -- They will collect and analyze wildlife data with the research team.
 They will see what rangers do on their daily rhino monitoring treks and watch with the team of tracker dogs at work.
 They will collaborate on a project in a local school.
 They will visit clinics and water projects, and learn about micro-lending programs that help women start their own businesses.
 They will provide valuable advice to improve the programs at the Conservation Education Center.
 They will be exposed to the challenges of protecting the rare and raw wilderness that remains.